-Solar tubes (sometimes referred to as sun tubes, tubular skylights or light tubes) are the modern way to bring more light into your kitchen, laundry room, bathroom, or just about any space in your home.
+Solar tubes (sometimes referred to as sun tubes, tubular skylights or light tubes) are the modern way to bring more light into your custom designed kitchen, laundry room, bathroom, or just about any space in your home.
 Solar tubes capture daylight at the roof and deliver it to the inside of your home.
 They are made from sheet metal and generally come in 10-inch or 14-inch diameter sizes.
 Their polished interior acts like an endless mirror, channeling light along its entire length while maintaining the light’s intensity.

 To protect the roof and the solar tube from the elements, the tube is capped by a weatherproof plastic dome.
 And in the ceiling of the room beneath, the tube ends with a round diffuser, somewhat like a porthole.
 The dome collects outdoor light while the diffuser distributes the light in a clean, white glow.
 Solar tubes can have quite a dramatic effect— you might even find yourself reaching for the light switch as you leave the room!